MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/number-box.md

 ---
-Description: Numberbox is a control that can be used to display and edit numbers.
+description: Numberbox is a control that can be used to display and edit numbers.
 title: Number box
 template: detail.hbs
 ms.date: 09/24/2020